Panfloss/xbmc-script-ftpretriever/tasklist.md

 Task List
 =========

-- [ ] use a progress bar to show when the addon is working
+- [ ] use a progress bar to show when the addon is working (dialogprogressBG)
+- [ ] reorganise ftp_sync : it should allow the creation of an object that represent the ftp session and have method to sync folder
 - [ ] allow to sync to a smb:// or other special mount point with xbmc.cvfs
 - [ ] prevent script from crashing if a file or a folder is not accessible
-- [ ] revent script from crashing if a folder is already synced (and check if everything in it is rightly synced : after crash recovery)
+- [ ] prevent script from crashing if a folder is already synced (and check if everything in it is rightly synced : after crash recovery)
 - [ ] use multi-threading for multiple ftp syncs??
 - [x] add a notification when the download start and when it's over
 - [x] make ignore_list an argument of sync folder and store it with xbmc addon_data